Radial boundary elements method, a new approach on using radial basis functions to solve partial differential equations, efficiently: Numerical experiments

-is considered as an irregular domain to solve the problem by the radial BEM.
-Boundary of the domain is discretized to $N$ curved boundary elements as is shown in Figure \ref{fig_reg} (right) for $N=8$.
-Similar to the square domain, $K=2N$ optimal boundary source points are selected on the boundary elements and boundary integrals are calculated by GQR with $n=16$ nodes.
-Error of the radial BEM is calculated by equation (\ref{err2}) for the RBFs and is reported in Table \ref{tab3}.
-From this table, the forth first RBFs yield sufficiently accurate results for $N\geq 64$.
+To check the accuracy of the radial BEM for domains with curved boundaries, flower-like region (\ref{flower}) is considered as a computational domain.
+The boundary of the domain is discretized to $N$ curved semi-equal boundary elements as is shown in Figure \ref{fig_squ} (right) for $N=8$.
+Similar to the square domain, $N$ optimal boundary source points are selected on the boundary elements and boundary integrals are calculated by the GQR with $n=16$ nodes.
+The error of the radial BEM is calculated by equation (\ref{err}) for PDE (\ref{pde1}) and it is reported in Table \ref{tab3} for Dirichlet and mixed boundary conditions.
+In the mixed boundary condition potential and flux functions are known for the upper and lower half boundary points, respectively.
+From this table, Gaussian, IMQ and PHS RBFs yield accurate results when $N\geq 64$.

-Regarding tables \ref{tab2} and \ref{tab3}, radial BEM is able to solve the BVP accurately when infinitely smooth RBFs are applied and the boundary integrals are calculated by GQR with $n=16$ nodes while the optimal boundary points are applied as source points.